chicks-net/chicks-home/README.md

 TODO
 ----

-* fix prompt under Mint
+* fix terminal titles under Mint
+* merge prompt coolness from Mint
 * finish mysql backups scripts
 * find solution to git/permissions issues generally "would you trust it with /etc?"
 * write cron to keep home dirs up to date